 Most front-country camping grounds restrict tying ropes to trees.
 However, if you can, you use a rope and tarp which will help you create a rain shelter or windscreen.

 To enjoy a great night, change into dry clothes.
 You’ll be much comfier!
 When it gets so cold outside, you need to put your head into your sleeping bag.
+You can even check our article review of the best camping cot for more options.

 This will help you stay warm.
 It’s comforting for a short period, but breathing inside your sleeping bag will introduce a lot of moisture.
 After an extended period, you will become colder.
 Good bedding and shelter are ideal for your home away from home expedition.